Mesabloo/snowstar/README.md

 * The fourth generation, [Snow*](https://mesabloo.github.io/snowstar-lang/about.html#snowstar2), a procedural programming language.<br>
 This generation is built with ANTLR and LLVM to offer power and native compilation.

+* The fifth generation, [Snow*](https://mesabloo.github.io/snowstar-lang/about.html#snowstar3), a pseudo-functional programming language.<br>
+This generation is also built with ANTLR and LLVM to offer some more power as well as native compilation.

 ## :desktop_computer: Behind Snow*, a developer, Mesabloo.

 I've been working on Snow* from the second generation until now since the beginning of June 2018.
 I wanted to create my own programming language since the beginning of October/November of 2017. ([RainDrop](https://mesabloo.github.io/snowstar-lang/about.html#raindrop) came to life around this time) Because I never really understood how they work, and because I wanted to compile RainDrop into ASM (the Assembly Language), it didn't go far enough to actually be considered a good "experience" (just a basic Lexer + a simple compiling process until the AST generation, where I got stuck).<br>